SUNY Potsdam Summer Basketball Camp

 HOUSING & ROOMMATES

-Campers will reside in the Bowman Hall dorms on campus and stay 2 per room, assigned by age and room requests.
-Triples cannot be accommodated.
+Campers will reside in the dorms on campus and are assigned by age or roommate request.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed; if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided